It’s easy to measure greenhouse gases but hard to know where they come from. Using satellite images and AI, we’re about to change that.

 © 2020 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.

 Would you like help implementing machine learning algorithms to quantify remote sensing images?

 I’ve worked with a variety of teams to develop advanced algorithms to extract new insights from images.
-Schedule a free discovery call to get started.
+Schedule a free Machine Learning Deep Dive to get started.

 Share on LinkedIn Share on Twitter